-Administrative Conditional Uses are subject to a Type IV permit review, and Conditional Uses are subject to a Type V(a) permit review.
+Administrative Conditional Uses are subject to a Type IV permit review, and Conditional Uses are subject to a Type V(a) permit review process.
 These processes allow the Tribes to:

-- A. Determine that the location of these uses will be compatible with the Comprehensive Plan, zoning designations, and uses permitted in the surrounding area, and that the development will not cause significant unmitigated environmental impacts; - B. Determine that the scale of these uses is appropriate in the proposed location, and; - C. Make further stipulations and conditions that may reasonably assure that the basic intent of this Title and the interest of the Tribes will be served. - D. If the scale and scope of a proposed Type IV Administrative Conditional Use will likely impact properties beyond 300ft, the Executive Director may require a Type V(a) Conditional Use Permit.
-17.04.010 E Executive Director - B. Decision criteria Required findings.
-Administrative Conditional Uses and Conditional Uses may be approved only if all the following findings can be made regarding the proposal and are supported by the record: - A. The granting of the proposed conditional use permit will not: - a.
+- 1. Determine that the location of these uses will be compatible with the Comprehensive Plan, zoning designations, and uses permitted in the surrounding area, and that the development will not cause significant unmitigated environmental impacts; - 2.
+Determine that the scale of these uses is appropriate in the proposed location, and; - 3.
+Make further stipulations and conditions that may reasonably assure that the basic intent of this Title and the interest of the Tribes will be served. - B. Decision criteria Required findings.
+Administrative Conditional Uses and Conditional Uses may be approved only if all the following findings can be made regarding the proposal and are supported by the record: - 1.
+The granting of the proposed conditional use permit will not: - a.
 Be detrimental to the public health, safety, and general welfare of the Tribes; - b.
-Adversely affect the established character and intent of the surrounding vicinity or zone as given in 17.08.030 Zoning Districts; nor - c.
-Be injurious to the uses, property, or improvements adjacent to, and in the vicinity of the site upon which the proposed use is to be located, or cause significant unmitigated environmental impacts.
+Adversely affect the established character and intent of the surrounding vicinity or zone as given in 17.08.030 - Zoning Districts; nor - c.
+Be injurious to the uses, property, or improvements adjacent to, and in the vicinity of the site upon which the proposed use is to be located, or cause significant unmitigated environmental impacts. - 2.
+The approval of an Administrative Conditional Use or a Conditional Use is consistent and compatible with the intent of the goals, objectives, and policies of the Comprehensive Plan, the zoning designation, and any implementing regulation. - 3.
+All conditions necessary to lessen any impacts of the proposed use are conditions that can be monitored and enforced.